WIJR

 WIJR (880 AM) is a radio station broadcasting a Regional Mexican format.
 Licensed to Highland, Illinois, United States, it serves the St. Louis, Missouri area.
 The station is currently owned by Birach Broadcasting Corporation.

 WIJR's studios are located on Hampton Avenue in St. Louis, while its transmitter is located near Highland.
-They use a directional signal, aimed towards St. Louis, due to avoid interference from WLS-AM in Chicago, further north into Illinois.
+They use a directional signal, aimed towards St. Louis, due to avoid interference from WHSQ in New York City, further north into New York.

 History

 WIJR was previously WINU until February 6, 2001, when it changed callsigns to WCBW.
 WCBW was changed to WIJR on August 15, 2006.